 The sewer construction work on this project is complete.
 Construction site restoration also is complete, and is currently under warranty.
 MCES will monitor the restoration progress during the warranty period and make adjustments as needed.
 If you have further questions about this project, please contact us by email at SewerImprovements@metc.state.mn.us or call Tim O’Donnell, MCES Project Citizen Liaison, at 651-602-1269.

-This project rehabilitates nearly 3,600 feet of the existing sanitary sewer and eight maintenance hole structures located in the Bassett’s Creek Park and Theodore Wirth Park area.
-Improvements will be made to the sewer along the Luce Line Trail between Inglewood Ave.
-N. and Morgan Ave.
-N. in Bassett’s Creek Park and also along the trail in Theodore Wirth Park from mid-July through fall of 2018.
+This project rehabilitated nearly 3,600 feet of the existing sanitary sewer and eight maintenance hole structures located in the Bassett’s Creek Park and Theodore Wirth Park area.
+Improvements were made to the sewer along the Luce Line Trail between Inglewood Avenue North and Morgan Avenue North in Bassett’s Creek Park and also along the trail in Theodore Wirth Park between summer 2018 and summer 2019.

-The sewer rehabilitation will use a process called Cured-in-Place Pipe (CIPP) to line existing pipe.
+The sewer rehabilitation used a process called Cured-in-Place Pipe (CIPP) to line existing pipe.
 This process creates a new pipe inside the existing pipe.
-Rehabilitation is necessary to avoid future collapse that could result in a loss of sewer service, environmental impacts, and public health and safety.
+Rehabilitation was necessary to avoid future collapse that could result in a loss of sewer service, environmental impacts, and public health and safety.

 Bassett's Creek Park and Theodore Wirth Park Sewer Improvement Project Map (PDF)